Prepayment energy meter tricks you should know if you pay for your energy in advance

 7. Claim money from the Energy Bills Support Scheme

-Almost every household in England, Scotland and Wales will receive a £400 energy grant later this year.
+Almost every household in England, Scotland and Wales will receive a £400 energy grant, paid in instalments between October 2022 and March 2023.

 Most billpayers will get the discount automatically applied to their accounts, but those households with old-style prepayment meters will need to collect and redeem a discount voucher instead.